The Ultimate Guide to Heart Rate Variability (HRV): Part 2

-In particular, in this section, I will focus on the most important parameter, the HRV baseline (7-days moving average, shown as the blue line below) with respect to the normal values (historical data, shown as a light blue band below):
+In particular, in this section, I will focus on the most important parameter, the HRV baseline (7-days moving average, shown as the blue line below) with respect to the normal values (historical data, shown as a light blue band below).

 Let’s look at an example.
-Physiological stress comes from different sources, all having an impact on our ability to deal with additional stress and therefore of maintaining or improving our health and performance.
-In the figure below we can see how both running a marathon and a few days out of the ordinary for new years trigger a baseline change below normal values, a clear sign of high stress and difficulty to cope.
+Physiological stress comes from different sources, all having an impact on our ability to deal with additional stress and therefore maintaining or improving our health and performance.
+In the figure below we can see how both running a marathon and a few days out of the ordinary for new years trigger a baseline change below normal values, a clear sign of high stress and difficulty coping.

-Training is hardly the only stressor in anyone’s life, no matter if you are a professional athlete or just went for your first run yesterday.
+Remember that training is hardly the only stressor in anyone’s life, no matter if you are a professional athlete or just went for your first run yesterday.
 There’s work, family, expectations, etc. — we need to deal with a lot more than just training, and it all affects us physiologically.

 This is the whole point of HRV monitoring, it’s naive to think that the only thing that matters is training, and no matter what sport you do (or do not do), measuring your response to stress can help you get back on track.

 It makes no sense to look at your HRV data decontextualized.
 HRV represents your response to training and lifestyle stressors, and you need to look at how things are changing with respect to those stressors, as shown in HRV4Training Pro for example.

 Make sure to collect data properly, as explained in Part 1, and you’ll be able to see useful trends over time.

 How do you feel?